chaoss/grimoirelab-sirmordred/docker/README.md

-# Mordred
+# SirMordred

 ## Intro

-Mordred Docker container will help you to deploy the Bitergia Analytics dashboard using a set of configuration files.
+SirMordred Docker container will help you to deploy the Bitergia Analytics dashboard using a set of configuration files.
 In the documentation below we assume you already have a running MariaDB server, ElasticSearch 2.2 and Kibiter (our fork for Kibana which container is bitergia/kibiter:4.4.1).
 If you don't want to install Kibiter just use Kibana 4.4.1, but you'll miss the improvements we added ;).

 The different files we will have to modify are:
-- setup.cfg: Mordred's configuration file
+- setup.cfg: SirMordred's configuration file
 - requirements.cfg: file with the versions of the components we will use
 - projects.json: JSON file with projects and its repositories
 - orgs_file.json: a Sorting Hat file format with companies/organizations and domains